A Brief History of GSAS

-From 1902 to 1945, under the leadership of its longest-serving president, Nicholas Murray Butler, Ph.D.
-1884, Columbia emerged as a model research university—a company of scholars, thinkers, and investigators working with apprentice graduate students to advance the frontiers of knowledge.
-From Harold Urey’s discovery of heavy hydrogen to the foundational work that would lead to MRI machines and lasers, from Richard Hofstadter’s theories on political conduct to John Erskine’s influential essay “The Moral Obligation to Be Intelligent,” Columbia’s reputation for innovative research and scholarship blossomed in the 20th century.
-Notable alumni from this period include U.S. Secretary of Labor Frances Perkins, M.A. ’10; urban planner Robert Moses, Ph.D. ’14; Indian statesman Bhimrao Ambedkar, Ph.D. ’27; anthropologist Margaret Mead, Ph.D. ’29; literary critic Lionel Trilling, Ph.D. ’38; author and scientist Isaac Asimov, Ph.D. ’48; writer William Goldman, M.A. ’56; women’s history pioneer Gerda Lerner, Ph.D. ’66; evolutionary biologist Stephen Jay Gould, Ph.D. ’67; and former U.S. Secretary of State Madeleine Albright, Ph.D. ’76.
+From 1902 to 1945, under the leadership of its longest-serving president, Nicholas Murray Butler, PhD 1884, Columbia emerged as a model research university—a company of scholars, thinkers, and investigators working with apprentice graduate students to advance the frontiers of knowledge.
+From Harold Urey’s discovery of heavy hydrogen to the foundational work that would lead to MRI machines and lasers, from Richard Hofstadter’s theories on political conduct to John Erskine’s influential essay “The Moral Obligation to Be Intelligent,” Columbia’s reputation for innovative research and scholarship blossomed in the twentieth century.
+Notable alumni from this period include US Secretary of Labor Frances Perkins, MA ’10; urban planner Robert Moses, PhD ’14; Indian statesman Bhimrao Ambedkar, PhD ’27; anthropologist Margaret Mead, PhD ’29; literary critic Lionel Trilling, PhD ’38; author and scientist Isaac Asimov, PhD ’48; writer William Goldman, MA ’56; women’s history pioneer Gerda Lerner, PhD ’66; evolutionary biologist Stephen Jay Gould, PhD ’67; and former US Secretary of State Madeleine Albright, PhD ’76.

 In 1979, the Faculties of Political Science, Philosophy, and Pure Science officially merged as the Graduate School of Arts and Sciences.
 The preeminence of graduate studies at Columbia today is reflected in the size and diversity of GSAS, one of the largest private graduate schools in the country.
-A full-time faculty of approximately 800 in 27 Arts and Sciences departments instructs more than 3,400 students in 30 Ph.D. programs and 43 M.A. programs.
-In addition, GSAS confers Ph.D. and M.A. degrees for 36 programs administered by other University schools, such as architecture, business, engineering, journalism, and public health.
-Today, GSAS is the only school at Columbia that confers the Ph.D. degree.
+A full-time faculty of approximately eight hundred in twenty-seven Arts and Sciences departments instructs more than 3,400 students in thirty PhD programs and forty-three MA programs.
+In addition, GSAS confers PhD and MA degrees for thirty-six programs administered by other university schools, such as architecture, business, engineering, journalism, and public health.
+Today, GSAS is the only school at Columbia that confers the PhD degree.

-The University's evolution continues in the 21st century.
+The university's evolution continues in the twenty-first century.
 A network of eight global centers, from Paris to Beijing, provides experimental platforms for scholarly interaction between Columbia and diverse world regions.
-Closer to home, Manhattanville is a 17-acre site just north of Morningside Heights that will transform into a vibrant campus containing—among other facilities—a neuroscience research and teaching center.
+Closer to home, Manhattanville is a seventeen-acre site just north of Morningside Heights that will transform into a vibrant campus containing—among other facilities—a neuroscience research and teaching center.
 Initiatives like these are based on the understanding that new areas of learning and discovery will continue to arise—a flexibility of thought and planning that describes Columbia’s past as well as its future.